apache/opendal/examples/rust/00-setup/README.md

 - `Cargo.toml`: The Cargo.toml file is the manifest file for the project.
 It specifies metadata about the project, including its name, version, dependencies, and build configuration.
 It is also where you declare the project's dependencies using the Cargo package manager.
 - `src/`: The `src` directory is where the main source code files of the project reside.
 It typically contains the Rust source files with the code implementation for the project's functionality.

-Let's go into more deep by our example code.
+Let's go into more depth by our example code.

 ### `Cargo.toml`